Felix-Voyle/Tekker-Tracker-MS1/readme.md

 ## Design

-### Colour Scheme
+- Colour Scheme
-My colour scheme consists of three colours which i feel work well and contrast each other nicely.
+  - My colour scheme consists of four main colours which i feel work well and contrast each other nicely;
-I am using #0d2033 which is a dark blue as the main colour of the header and footer.
+    - I am using #0d2033 which is a dark blue as the main colour of the header and footer.
-Then for the text, social links and headings i am using a mix of #e9ab00 and #dfdfdf.
+    - For the text, social links and headings i am using a mix of #e9ab00 and #dfdfdf.
 Both of these stand out well against the blue and i feel all compliment eachother.
+    - I am also using #516375 as a general background colour across all pages.

-### Typography
+- Typography
-I plan to use "Ubuntu" as the main font type for my website.
-I may use the "ubuntu monospace" variant to help some text areas stand apart from others.
+  - I used "Ubuntu" as the main font type for my website.
+I also used the "ubuntu monospace" variant to help some text areas stand apart from others.

-### Imagery
+- Imagery
+  - Imagery is vital in my project.
+The large animated background image shows that a variety of sports are covered.
+  I also think it makes the site stand out and feel interactive.

 ## Wireframes